1kalin/Windsurf/global_rules.md

 - ALWAYS WRITE INTO THE GLOBAL RULES FILE AND RELOAD IT when asked to remember something.

 ## Project Reference
-- **IMPORTANT: For all Git operations, grafting procedures, and Emerald project information, refer to the comprehensive reference document:**
-  `/Users/kalinsmolichki/IdeaProjects/zero-gravity/emerald-grafting/emerald-full-grafting-plan.mld`

-- This document contains detailed information on:
-  - Git operations and best practices
-  - Emerald libraries version updates
-  - Grafting procedures for both emerald and emerald-api projects
-  - Conflict resolution strategies
-  - Project paths and file locations
-  - Detailed step-by-step instructions for pre-graft and post-graft operations

 - Individual grafting templates are still available in:
-  - For emerald-api project: `/Users/kalinsmolichki/IdeaProjects/zero-gravity/emerald-grafting/emerald-api-grafting.md`
+  - For emerald-api project: `/Users/charlottewilkins/zero-gravity/emerald-grafting/emerald-api-grafting.md`
-  - For emerald project pre-graft (version updates): `/Users/kalinsmolichki/IdeaProjects/zero-gravity/emerald-grafting/emerald-grafting-pregraft.md`
+  - For emerald project pre-graft (version updates): `/Users/charlottewilkins/zero-gravity/emerald-grafting/emerald-grafting-pregraft.md`
-  - For emerald project post-graft (implementation changes): `/Users/kalinsmolichki/IdeaProjects/zero-gravity/emerald-grafting/emerald-grafting-postgraft.md`
+  - For emerald project post-graft (implementation changes): `/Users/charlottewilkins/zero-gravity/emerald-grafting/emerald-grafting-postgraft.md`

 - Automated scripts for grafting are available in:
-  `/Users/kalinsmolichki/IdeaProjects/zero-gravity/scripts/`
+  `/Users/charlottewilkins/zero-gravity/scripts/`

 ## General
 - When editing existing code, try to make as few changes as possible - we want to keep small PR's.
 Ask for surgical changes.